This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 You can encourage your Monstera to produce new leaves even faster by giving it adequate light and the right amount of water, placing it in a room with optimal humidity levels that encourage faster growth and fertilizing it.

-You can also speed things up by pruning the plant and repotting it when its root system expands.
-Once you follow these guidelines, you will have more new leaves popping up from your Monstera in no time.
-Hoping you found this piece informative, you can subscribe for more of these gardening posts by filling out the form below!
+You can also speed things up by pruning and repotting the plant when its root system expands.
+Once you follow these guidelines, more new leaves will pop up from your Monstera in no time.